Oxford Rabbit Hole Music Festival

-With a delicious 13 course meal of Americana, Funky Reggae, Alt Pop, Country, Jazz, and Folk.
+With a delicious 12 course meal of Blues, Latino, Brass Funk, Americana, Folk, Acoustic pop, Jazz, and Celtic.
 It's going to be a great day!
-See the line up.
+See the timetable.

 Situated on the banks of The River Thames, this year’s Rabbit Hole Festival will take place in the beautiful grounds of The Victoria Arms in Old Marston, Oxford.

 Oxford Bus Company X13 or 13 runs every 10 minutes between Oxford City Centre and Abingdon, stopping in Marston.